Below is a succinct breakdown of the parameters used in the create-tx API endpoint. Detailed descriptions and usage examples are

 Enabled (prependOperatingExpenses=true)

-When enabled, operating expenses are calculated separately from the spread and added on top of the input token amount, making all fees fully
+When enabled, operating expenses are calculated separately from the spread and added on top of the input token amount, making all

-transparent.
+fees fully transparent.
 This approach helps clarify exactly what is being paid in fees.

-For example, swapping 100 USDC on Arbitrum for 100 USDC on Polygon in our application displays a small fee (just over $0.03), shown above the red line
+For example, swapping 100 USDC on Arbitrum for 100 USDC on Polygon in our application displays a small fee (just over $0.03),

-in the figure below.
+shown above the red line in the figure below.
 This represents the solver’s operating expenses.

 - ERC20 Approval: The total amount (including operating expenses) must be approved using the

 approve function.
-This value is provided in
+This value is

-response.estimation.srcChainTokenIn.amount.
+provided in response.estimation.srcChainTokenIn.amount.

-- Buffer Recommendations: Estimates may need to be refreshed if there is a delay between generating the response and submitting
+- Buffer Recommendations: Estimates may need to be refreshed if there is a delay between generating the response and

+response.tx.
 Updated operating expenses might require a new approval.

 - Fulfillment Likelihood: When

-response.tx is signed and submitted within 30 seconds, the probability of successful execution is over 99.9%.
+response.tx is signed and submitted within 30 seconds, the probability of successful

 Disabled (prependOperatingExpenses=false)

-When disabled, response.estimation.srcChainTokenIn.amount equals the srcChainTokenInAmount specified in the original create-tx request.
-In this
+When disabled, response.estimation.srcChainTokenIn.amount equals the srcChainTokenInAmount specified in the original

-case, the operating expenses are subtracted directly from the spread
+operating expenses are subtracted directly from the

-between the input value and response.estimation.dstChainTokenOut.
+spread between the input value and response.estimation.dstChainTokenOut.

 In this case, an additional error should be covered.
 It occurs when the input amount is too small to pay for the order costs.